 Payment calculation method: A standard applies that is established by the state for the total SSI payment.
 The federal SSI payment and any countable income are deducted from the state standard.
-The remainder is the state supplementation.
+The remainder is the state supplementation for those in adult care homes.
+For recipients in the Special Assistance In-home program, a maximum state supplement is 75 percent of the supplement paid for a recipient in an adult care home.